isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission (DSA)/Design, Technology & Engineering (DTE).md

 be shortlisted / given an offer.</p>
 <p>Parents will receive notification from Greendale Secondary School by 31
-July 2026 if students have been shortlisted to undergo Direct School Admission (DSA) selection.
+July 2026 if students have been shortlisted to undergo Direct School Admission (DSA) interview.
 All Applicants will receive their application outcomes between 17 August 2026 to 28 August 2026.</p>
 <p>Shortlisted candidates will attend an interview session and take part
 in a hands-on task or scenario-based activity to assess their aptitude